 Frederick M. Raubinger Hall.
 Contains offices for the dean of the School of Education and Community Service and the following departments: urban education, special education, elementary education and secondary education.
-Also, the peer advisement and information center, classrooms and the following offices: Continuing education, cooperative education, admissions, veterans' affairs, counseling and advisement, placement and career counseling.
+Also, the peer advisement and information center, classrooms and the following offices: Academic advisement, admissions, career counseling and placement, continuing education, counseling services and veterans' affairs.